HomeBlogFederal Government & DoD Hearing Conservation Program: The Complete Compliance Guide

 DOEHRS-HC: The DoD Audiometric Information System

-The Defense Occupational and Environmental Health Readiness System – Hearing Conservation (DOEHRS-HC) is the DoD's centralized information system for military and civilian hearing conservation data.
-Understanding what it is — and is not — prevents significant compliance confusion at the installation level.
+The Defense Occupational and Environmental Health Readiness System – Hearing Conservation (DOEHRS-HC) is DoD's centralized information system for military and civilian hearing conservation data.
+It tracks audiometric data longitudinally across a member's entire career.
+Required at all Military Treatment Facilities — not required for DoD civilian employees at non-MTF sites where external compliant platforms may be used.

 The 2023 DoDI 6055.12 Update: Mandatory Fit Testing